cycle-sync-ai/discord-bot-frontend/README.md

 # Discord Bots Frontend

 This project is frontend for viewing Discord Bots, which is [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+Through this app, you can add your bots to run, retrieve and delete it.

 ## Install Prerequisites